 Similarly, if the glitches are caused by a product that you are introducing and testing, loyal customers will be tolerant and share honest feedback.

 When you have customers with brand loyalty, you can be less worried about competition.
 This is because, the loyal customers already love what you are offering, especially if you keep on making improvements.

 Instead of having to resort to strategies like lowering prices just to keep customers, you can focus on ways to reverse engineer your competitors’ strategies and use them to your advantage.

 Customers who are loyal spend more on your brand.
 They will follow your campaigns, offers, and even try to maximize discounts too.
 When it comes to customers, the Pareto principle applies.
 Customers who have brand loyalty are highly likely to form only 20% of your customer base but will bring in 80% of your income.

 According to InMoment Retail CX Trends Report, 61% of loyal customers will go out of their way to buy from specific brands.
 More so, 60% of them make frequent purchases.
 Also to note, Millennials will make 70% purchases and 50% of these customers will buy more products.

-Customers who are loyal will give you timely and honest feedback which you can then use to improve your products/services as well as customer experience.
+Customers who are loyal will give you timely and honest feedback, which you can then use to improve your products/services as well as your customer success.
 New customers may not provide honest feedback.
 Most of the times, they will not even give any feedback at all.